 A threshold value for the leverage ratio has not yet been introduced by legislation.
-In a proposal for a revision of the CRD IV and CRR, the European Commission has proposed a limit of 3%, equal to a maximum leverage of 33 times the Tier 1 capital.
+When the revised CRR2 is implemented in the Faroes, it will include a limit of 3%, equal to a maximum leverage of 33 times the Tier 1 capital.

-At year-end 2020, the bank's leverage ratio was 16.42%.
+At year-end 2021, the bank's leverage ratio was 16.76%.